hynwprk/hynwprk.github.io/_pages/flight_visuals.md

         });
       });

-      // Optional: fly to the entire globe viewer.scene.camera.flyHome(2.0);
+      // Fly the camera to a global view viewer.scene.camera.flyHome(2.0);
     }
   });